 Food, in particular, was fascinating to Europeans in the New World, and descriptions of food, as well as indigenous cooking and eating practices, formed a large portion of travel accounts.
 While many plants and animals were recognizable, Europeans often noted that they seemed bigger and more vigorous in the Americas.
 Many victuals, however, were completely new to the explorers and later, the colonists.
 The exoticism of foods like corn and bananas was further heightened by the ways in which indigenous peoples prepared and consumed their food.
 Scores of accounts, both text and image, describe foods with which we are now familiar, like corn, potatoes, chili peppers, pumpkins, cassava, prickly pear, banana, cacao, turkey, and a wide variety of fish.

-The following excerpts from travelers’ accounts show the fascination with the Americas.
-Thomas Hariot, Theodor de Bry, and Samuel Purchas were all well known for their published accounts, despite the fact that Hariot was the only one who had travelled to the New World.
+The excerpts from travelers’ accounts in this section show the fascination with the Americas.
+Thomas Hariot, Theodor de Bry, and Samuel Purchas were all well known for their published accounts, despite the fact that Hariot was the only one who had traveled to the New World, while De Bry and Purchas based their descriptions and images from first-hand accounts of expeditions across the Americas, from the Strait of Magellan to Newfoundland and everything in between.
 Hariot’s book focused on his remembrances from his trip to Virginia beginning in 1585.
-De Bry and Purchas based their descriptions and images from first-hand accounts of expeditions across the Americas, from the Strait of Magellan to Newfoundland and everything in between.
+The author describes natural commodities profitable for the British and curious plants and animals like the openauk (potato) and coscushaw (cassava).
+The book contains detailed illustrations of food production and consumption by Theodor de Bry.
+De Bry was an engraver who produced the above illustrations from a nine-volume set of books about European expeditions to the Americas.
+Note the abundant edible resources in the images, as well as efficient Native American farming practices.

 Questions to consider: